hofman-p/spotify-clone-with-lyrics/README.md

 ## Features
 * Spotify login (and auto refresh token)
 * Track listing by artist or name
-* Lyrics displayed for playing track
+* Lyrics displayed when playing track
-* Basic Spotify bar is implemented
+* Basic Spotify playback bar is implemented

 ## What you need first
 You need to have installed or own: